NAVEEN171/TLE_assignment/README.md

 ### YouTube Solutions Gathering

-1. After contest data is scraped, the system retrieves past contests from the database
+1. After contest data is scraped and uploaded with database, the system retrieves past contests from the database
 2. It filters for contests that:
    - Started more than 24 hours ago
    - Have been attempted for solutions fewer than twice